facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 U.S. Economy

-The Bureau of Economic Analysis (BEA) announced in its third estimate for the fourth quarter of 2023 that real Gross Domestic Product (GDP) increased at an annual rate of 2.6% (the full press release can be found at https://www.bea.gov).
-This was the second quarter in a row of positive economic growth.
+The Bureau of Economic Analysis (BEA) announced in its final estimate for the fourth quarter of 2024 that real Gross Domestic Product (GDP) increased at an annual rate of 2.4%.
+This was a slight decrease from third quarter growth of 3.1%.
+The continued growth was driven by increases in consumer spending and government spending (the full press release can be found at https://www.bea.gov).
+This was the tenth straight quarter of positive economic growth.

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2023) using an approach similar to the BEA.
-On April 10, 2023, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta was positive 2.2%.
-Note that this estimate is updated regularly and is subject to change.
-The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2025) using an approach like the BEA.
+On April 9, 2025, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta was negative, -2.4%.
+Should actual data continue at its current pace, this would be the first quarterly economic contraction in over 2 years.
+Note that this estimate updates regularly and is subject to change.
+The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow.

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 236,000 jobs for the month of March, and the unemployment rate remained below 4%, at 3.5%.
-BLS indicated job growth was notable in leisure and hospitality, government, healthcare, and professional and business services (full press release can be found at: https://www.bls.gov).
+Job growth continues, but the unemployment rate remains above 4.0%.
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 288,000 jobs for the month of March, and the unemployment rate ticked up to 4.2%.
+BLS indicated job growth was notable in health care, social assistance, and transportation and warehousing.
+With the strike ending in retail trade, there was some growth in retail jobs as well (full press release can be found at: https://www.bls.gov).

 U.S. Stocks